svrnm/DemoMonkey/SHORTCUTS.md

+# Shortcuts

 DemoMonkey uses the [Ace](https://ace.c9.io/) as editor component for the *Configuration* view.
 Ace comes with a predefined [set of shortcuts](https://github.com/ajaxorg/ace/wiki/Default-Keyboard-Shortcuts) you can use, while editing your configurations.
 Below you will find a complete list.
 Please be aware, that not all commands might work with DemoMonkey as expected.
 Additionally you can use *Ctrl+s / Command+s* to save your current configuration on every screen.

 ## Line Operations